 How long will it take to earn the Master of Social Work?

 If you keep to the recommended course schedule, the online program will be completed in 9 semesters, or approximately 3 years.
-Advanced Standing students complete the program in 6 semesters.
+Advanced Standing students complete the program in 6 semesters, or approximately 2 years.

 How does the field internship work?